 It can be seen that there are several possible events during this period.
-However, they appear to be due to issues with data loss (either for the receiver or comms for streaming the data to be logged) rather than a system problem.
+However, they appear to be due to issues with data loss (either for the receiver or comms for streaming the data to be logged) or local interference rather than a system problem.
 Therefore, the continuity is 100%, which does meet the requirement in this period.